azusenaarroyo/project-one/README.md

 * Reducing crime
 * Allocating law enforcement in different areas
 * Determining predictors of crime

+## Data Sources and Description
+We retrieved our datasets from the City of Austin’s [open data portal](https://data.austintexas.gov/).
+We worked with the two following data sets:

+* [Crime Reports](https://data.austintexas.gov/Public-Safety/Crime-Reports/fdj4-gpfu): This dataset contains a record of incidents that the APD responded to and wrote a report on from the years 2003 to present.
+If there were multiple offenses that occurred in one incident, only the highest offense was recorded.
+* [Socioeconomic Status of CDC Social Vulnerability Index](https://data.austintexas.gov/Health-and-Community-Services/Socioeconomic-Status-of-CDC-Social-Vulnerability-I/jnp3-n7ij): This dataset is from the Social Vulnerability Index (SVI) which was created to help public health officials identify communities that will most likely need support during a hazardous event.
+In addition, the SVI indicates the vulnerability of every U.S Census tract based off of 15 social factors including unemployment, minority status, and disability.
+Only the socioeconomic status features are represented in the dataset and are from the years 2014, 2016, and 2018.

 ## This week everyone should:
 * Get familiar with data